 Managers — How to Give Negative Feedback More Effectively

 Notice to new managers: it is possible to give negative feedback more effectively.
 Negative feedback, given appropriately and effectively, should not hurt or disengage you or the recipient.

 Too Many Managers Do Not Like to Give Negative feedback

 We know from over 500,000 annual employee engagement survey responses and from new manager training program feedback, that too many new managers do not give negative feedback even when they know they should.
 They dread the unknown reaction and are worried that the receiver will:

 Not one of these reactions fulfills the purpose of having an effective performance conversation based upon constructive and warranted feedback.

 The Purpose of Feedback at Work

 We believe the purpose of feedback at work is to help improve levels of employee engagement and performance.
 The key to delivering negative performance feedback as a new manger is to provide a safe environment and to ensure the recipient understands that you, as their manager, want to help them succeed.
 It’s not the content so much as the intent.

 Three Tips to Give Negative Feedback More Effectively

 If you project a genuine intent to be helpful and supportive, then your message should be heard, absorbed, and carefully considered.
-Here are some new manager tips on how to give the kind of feedback that provides insight and actually improves performance:
+Here are some new manager difficult conversation tips on how to give the kind of feedback that provides insight and actually improves performance:

 It may be natural to feel angry or resentful when one of your team members is not pulling their weight.
 But clear those feelings before you begin the dialogue.
 Remember, it is not about you; it is about your direct report.